Armenian national movement: Edict on Armenian church property 1903-1904

-The tsar's Russification programme reached its peak with the decree of June 12, 1903, confiscating the property of the Armenian Church.
-Mkrtich Khrimian (Catholicos of Armenia) revolted against the tsar.
+Russification programme reached its peak with the decree of June 12, 1903, confiscating the property of the Armenian Church drawing the ire of the Armenians.
 When the Tsar refused to back down the Armenians turned to the ARF.
-The Armenian clergy had previously been very wary of the ARF, condemning their socialism as anti-clerical.
-However, ARF acquired significant support and sympathy in Russian administration.
-Mainly because of the ARF's attitude to the Ottoman Empire, the party enjoyed the support of the central Russian administration, as tsarist and ARF foreign policy had the same alignment until 1903.
-The edict on Armenian church property was faced by strong ARF opposition, because it perceived a tsarist threat to Armenian national existence.
-In 1904, the Dashnak congress specifically extended their programme to support the rights of Armenians in the Russian Empire as well as Ottoman Turkey.
+The Armenian clergy had previously been wary of the ARF, condemning their socialism as anti-clerical.
+However, the ARF previously acquired support and sympathy in the Russian administration.
+This was mainly due to the ARF's attitude toward the Ottoman Empire, and the party enjoyed the support of the central Russian administration, as tsarist and ARF foreign policy had the same alignment until 1903.
+The edict on Armenian church property was faced by strong ARF opposition, because it now perceived the Russian government a threat to Armenian national existence.
+In 1904, a Dashnak congress specifically extended their programme to support the rights of Armenians in the Russian Empire as well as Ottoman Turkey.

 As a result, the ARF leadership decided to actively defend Armenian churches.
 The ARF formed a Central Committee for Self-Defence in the Caucasus and organised a series of protests.
 At Gandzak the Russian army responded by firing into the crowd, killing ten, and further demonstrations were met with more bloodshed.
 The Dashnaks and Hunchaks began a campaign of assassination against tsarist officials in Transcaucasia and they succeeded in wounding Prince Golitsin.
 The events convinced Tsar Nicholas that he must reverse his policies.
 He replaced Golitsin with the Armenophile governor Count Illarion Ivanovich Vorontsov-Dashkov and returned the property of the Armenian Church.
 Gradually order was restored and the Armenian bourgeoisie once more began to distance itself from the revolutionary nationalists.

 Armenian-Azeri massacres 1904-1905

-Unrest in Transcaucasia, which also included major strikes, reached a climax with the widespread uprisings throughout the Russian Empire known as the 1905 Revolution.
+Unrest in Transcaucasia, which also included major strikes, reached a climax during the 1905 Russian Revolution.
 1905 saw a wave of mutinies, strikes and peasant uprisings across imperial Russia and events in Transcaucasia were particularly violent.
 In Baku, the centre of the Russian oil industry, class tensions mixed with ethnic rivalries.
 The city was almost wholly composed of Azeris and Armenians, but the Armenian middle-class tended to have a greater share in the ownership of the oil companies and Armenian workers generally had better salaries and working conditions than the Azeris.
-In December 1904, after a major strike was declared in Baku, the two communities began fighting each other on the streets and the violence spread to the countryside.
+The Bakuvian governor, Prince Mikhail Nakashidze, was murdered by an ARF bomb in May of that year.
+In December 1904, after a major strike was declared in Baku, the two communities clashed on the streets and the violence spread to the countryside.